Exploring Smell Vocabularies and Classification Systems

 Presented by The Institute for Art and Olfaction and Mediamatic

-This event is being made possible with generous support from IFF
+This event was made possible with generous materials support from IFF

 When we classify scents, what structures do we adopt?

 When we speak about scent, what language do we use?

 These are the questions we explored and attempted to answer over three days of talks and participant-led workshops, in the world’s first Scent Hackathon.

 The Institute for Art and Olfaction, Mediamatic, Klara Ravat, Caro Verbeek, and Saskia Wilson-Brown teamed up to produce a weekend devoted to dismantling, analyzing and (potentially) restructuring how we classify odors, and exploring how we communicate about – and with – scent.
 The theme of the weekend was inspired in part by Sissel Tolaas‘ work with NASALO, as well as other pioneering work around language and scent taxonomies.

 The program started with a special edition of Caro Verbeek’s Odorama, titled ‘Reading scents: experimental approaches to preserving and describing aromatic heritage’.
 Researchers Kate McLean, Laura Speed and Cecilia Bembibre presented the work they have done with language and olfaction, supplemented by a performance by Han van der Vegt and Klara Ravat.

 The following day, we initiated our two day “hackathon”.
 This started with a brief talk by Cecilia Bembibre about existing scent taxonomies, a talk by Caro Verbeek about existing olfactory vocabularies (and current and past efforts made in this realm), and a smelling session led by Saskia Wilson-Brown where we looked for alternative classification language for materials (provided by IFF) that don’t easily slot into existing scent structures.
 Klara Ravat then oversaw the formation of self-directed working groups, who got together to set goals and outcomes for the rest of their time together.